 If the optimal operating window is tiny, small variations (which might be unavoidable) will result in quality issues.
 And, if the manufacturer identifies this phenomenon, they will not take responsibility when you come back to them with customer complaints.

 You need to design your product, give it shape (prototypes), and test it.
 At the same time, someone also needs to start designing the process and test it.

 We have seen buyers push their manufacturer to hurry up, to the point where they started assembling products without having thought of the assembly steps, without training operators, and without preparing any inspection/testing process.
 These are the cases where everything goes wrong, and shipments end up being very late.

 How to avoid being in such a hurry that important preparation steps are skipped?
 Start to work on it at the same time the final prototypes are being validated and the tooling is made.
 It takes a bit of planning and coordination, but it is worth the extra work.

 These are just a few of the many considerations you need to keep in mind when it comes to the design and engineering work, which will shape the final product’s cost, quality, and success in the marketplace.
 Once again, make sure to work with experienced people and allocate the right resources.

 I have heard many people say “new product development is messy, and we never know where it is going”.
 I will say this is very true if you don’t work hard on planning and if you place an untested manufacturer in charge of all the development work.

 Your product is new, and you will have to handle associated risks (technical choices, market acceptance…).
-Make sure you don’t add extra risks in the mix.
+Make sure you don’t add extra risks to the mix.

-Ideally, you will get all this (mostly) right the first time.
+Ideally, you will get all this (mostly) right the first time you embark upon a new product manufacturing project.
 It was this article’s objective.
 Hang on — it will probably be a long journey.
 And let me know how it goes.